Syed2096/cryptoBot/README.md

 12. Delete crypto.txt and restart program.

 Warning: Your entire binance account will be used by the bot, you could lose everything.
 You can still make trades yourself, however the bot will make any trades it sees fit.
+This bot gets better the longer it runs, eventually it should theoretically be able to make a profit more often than not.